-The AMCAS is the American Medical College Application Service, a centralized application service which is used by premedical students when applying to medical school.
-It lets a medical student create one application which is then sent to all of the allopathic medical schools to which they are applying.
+The AMCAS is the American Medical College Application Service, a centralized application service used by premed students when applying to medical school.
+It lets you create one application which is then sent to all of the allopathic medical schools to which you’re applying.

 How it works

 - Complete your AMCAS application and submit online.

 - Once you submit your AMCAS application and release your transcript, your application will begin being processed.
 (Note: both your application and transcript must be received for application processing to begin.
 The processing of your application entails confirming your coursework and calculating your AMCAS GPA.
 AMCAS processing can take up to 6 weeks.)

 - Review your Course work (AMCAS grades, semester hours, course classifications, verified AMCAS GPA).
 If you find anything in your application that you disagree with, you must submit an Academic Change Request within 10 days of the date that your AMCAS application has been processed.

 - Your application package (AMCAS application + AMCAS GPA + transcript) will then be sent to all of the schools that you designate on the AMCAS website.
 Your letters of recommendation will also be sent out as they are received.

 - Medical schools will send you secondary applications.